 Hi.
 I'm Rick Steves, back with more of the best of Europe.
 This time we're in the birthplace of social security and dynamite.
 It's Sweden's capital city — Stockholm.
 Thanks for joining us.

 Here in the north of Europe, of the Scandinavian countries, Sweden is the biggest and most populous.
 And Stockholm is by far Sweden's dominant city.
-Locals here are particularly confident and self-assured.
-And exploring this city, the character of its people unfolds in its many attractions.
+Locals here are considered particularly confident and self-assured.
+And exploring this city, the character of its people unfolds to its many attractions.

-We'll explore the old town, be dazzled in its city hall, enjoy a slice of reindeer in style, cruise to the palace, stay warm in a convivial ice bar, imagine Sweden's once-upon-a-time mighty navy, marvel at the work of a local sculptor, tap our toes to a Swedish beat [fiddler or dance], and cruise the Archipelago to a memorable island feast.
+We'll explore the old town, be dazzled in its city hall, enjoy a slice of reindeer in style, cruise to the palace, chill out in a convivial ice bar, imagine Sweden's once-upon-a-time mighty navy, marvel at the work of a local sculptor, tap our toes to a Swedish beat, and sail the Archipelago for the ultimate in Scandinavian summer beauty.

 Today, with nearly two million people in Stockholm's greater metropolitan area, one in five Swedes calls this city home.
 Once a respected military power, now famously neutral, this stately capital respects its rich heritage while embracing modern innovation.

 Stockholm is defined as much by water as it is by land.
 Part of an archipelago it’s surrounded by both the sea and a large lake.
 The city is nearly as full of parks and trees as it is wood buildings and it’s traversed by numerous bridges.
 Wander through the city and you're struck by its elegant architecture, proud monuments, and inviting promenades.
 Stockholm's appealing waterfront is both a working harbor and a welcoming people zone.

 Overlooking it all in the heart of the old town is the Royal Palace.
 In summer, with great fanfare, military bands herald the Changing of the Guard.